Production of peaches in California: Diseases

 UC IPM provides information about Fungicide use in peach and Fungicide efficacy in peach.
 (See also Cal ag.)

 Peach Yellow Leaf Roll was first discovered in the Sacramento Valley in 1948, but remained uncommon until an epidemic in the late 1970s and early 1980s.
 For the causative organism see Cal ag.

-Nematode diseases of peach
+Nematode diseases

 Some nematode diseases of peach in California are: